gilless429/crescent/readme.md

 ### Dataset and reference genome

 In this repository you will find the files required to run the pipeline (snakefile, rule modules, scripts, config file) under snakemake_crescent as well as a small test dataset under Test_data (along with its reference genome, transcriptome, and annotation which are all compressed as .gz and **need to be unzipped before use**).
+To do so, from CRESCENT's main folder (`crescent` by default) run : `gunzip Test_data/refgen/*gz`

 The config file provided, snakemake_crescent/config/config_crescent.yaml, is set up to work with the test data.
 Only the **WORKING_DIR and OUTPUT_DIR need to be changed**, providing the directory where both `RNAseq` and `refgen` folders are found as described below.
 The expected results are provided in Test_data_results.